ratheeshaditya/thesis/README.md

 ### `prepare_trajectories_NTU.py`

-This script is to prepare the trajectories into train and test datasets.
+This script is to remove short trajectories and prepare them into train and test datasets.
 It loads the pickled .dat files and splits them into 80% and 20%.

 These are them saved as `trajectories_train_NTU_2D.dat` and `trajectories_test_NTU_2D.dat` in `/home/s2435462/HRC/data/`

 We now have the test and train datasets saved!!

-trajectory_id = category + '_' + folder_name + '_' + csv_file_name

-A001_P001_0S006C002R002.csv

-S018C001P042R002A120

-0S006C002R002.csv
+### `utils.py`

+This file stores some utility functions like SetupLogger, printstatistics, etc..

+### `train_transformer_cross_val_NTU.py`

+This is the main training file.

+It starts by setting up a logger and reading all arguments.

+The train and test trajectories are then loaded from the output of `prepare_trajectories.py`.

+Some short trajectories are then removed.

+It uses K-fold cross validation for training.

+The training results are stored in the format: 'fold', 'epoch', 'LR', 'Training Loss', 'Validation Loss', 'Validation Accuracy', 'Time'

+The testing results are stored in the format : 'fold', 'label', 'video', 'person', 'prediction', 'log_likelihoods', 'logits'

+The Trajectory datasets are then created using the TrajectoryDataset classes.
+It is initialized using the output of `extract_fixed_sized_segments()` which returns the segmented coordinates.

+Then for each fold, a train and validation dataloader is defined.
+The model is also initialized.

+For all the epochs, the data from the train dataloader is passed to the model.
+The validation dataset is used for validation results.
+The training results are saved to a file.

+If the patience is exceeded or the final epoch is done, the training is stopped.
+The test dataset is then used for test results.

+### `trajectory.py`

+### `transformer.py`

+## TODO

+NTU120 on the existing models

+HR-Crime on the existing models (done by Kayleigh)

+ViTPose on NTU120

+ViTPose on HR-Crime

+Tubelet

+Global, local

+ResNet